kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 [http://transnationalhistory.net/world/](http://transnationalhistory.net/world/)

-**20% At least four posts posted online in four weeks and then Final MMS Upload of four Chosen Posts Friday, Week 11, 5pm**
+**20% At least four posts posted online in four separate weeks and then the Final MMS Upload of four Chosen Posts by the deadline.**

 This is a public facing website where students will contribute postings, but no students will be asked to use their real name.
 The posts there should be for an external audience who is interested in learning more about the topic and not be written from the perspective of a student in a class.
 It should include footnotes for reference to a source, but should not include a bibliography.
 You can set or change your pseudonym through the blog interface whenever you like.
 Students are required to post a **minimum of four postings** during the semester and these postings must be **posted across at least four different weeks**.

 Again, your blog entries must be **written, uploaded, and publicly visible** on dates from four different weeks (Monday to Sunday semester weeks).
 You cannot write the posts and then upload them all at once as the deadline nears.
 You cannot post entries and set their date to an earlier point in the semester.
-Any submitted blog entry which comes from the same Monday to Sunday week as another post will receive a 4 point penalty.
+Any submitted blog entry which comes from the same Monday to Sunday week as another post will receive a 3 point penalty.

 You will receive a mark for these only after final submission of all posts, but you are welcome to come to office hours to ask for oral feedback on your first or second post.
 I strongly urge you to get most or all of these out of the way quickly, ideally by Week 6 or Week 7 so you can focus your energies on essay research and writing.